iepathos/mermaid-sonar/examples/mermaid-sonar-complexity-analyzer/example-1-after.md

 ## Expected Validation Result

-When running `npx mermaid-sonar --viewport-profile docs` on this file:
+When running `npx mermaid-sonar --viewport-profile mkdocs` on this file:

 ```
 ✅ No issues found